 (Mary would tell her grandkids later that her first husband, Bill McKinley, had died in a car accident, and that’s what ended the marriage.
 Eugene’s account is a little different, and as you’ll see below, there were serious safety issues involving young Osage women married to white men… which supports the idea that the Lookout family might have had the first marriage annulled.
 On the other hand, by the time I met Eugene many of his memories might have been clouded by heavy alcohol use later in life… so I’m not sure which version is correct relating to Mary’s first husband.)

 But these were just small problems.
 The Lookout family and the Osage people had been facing a much bigger problem in recent years, a problem that fell on the shoulders of Fred Lookout that year.

 Years earlier an Osage chief named James Bigheart, a Catholic, had been one of the most future-thinking leaders in the tribe’s history, and he was either loved and revered or hated and feared by the tribe, depending on whether you were a liberal (progressive) member or a conservative (full-blood/traditionalist) member.
 When oil was discovered in Osage County in 1897, “Big Jim” lobbied successfully with the government to make sure the mineral rights remained in the possession of the Osage people.
 Thanks to Jim Bigheart’s life mission to care for and to protect the well-being of his people in the new America, the Osage became the richest per-capita community in the world.
-After his death in 1906, though, (three months before the first oil payments were received by the tribe), the gift became something of a curse for a while.
+After his death, though, the gift became something of a curse for a while.

 - Uncle Sam uprooting the Southeastern tribes from their fertile lands and sending them westward along the “trail of tears” onto the drylands of Oklahoma (also in the 1870s)…